While taking time to be thankful for blessings like woodland treks and letting the garden beds slumber, we might consider Viburnum opulus

 Plant Sources:

-Note: Some sources sell this bush under its old name Viburnum trilobum instead of Viburnum opulus.
+**Some sources sell this bush under its old name Viburnum trilobum instead of Viburnum opulus.
+Make sure you’re getting the fruiting highbush kind.**

 One Green World